Hohokam Stadium and Fitch Park History

 Skybox and Patio rentals

-Hohokam Stadium's outdoor 3rd Base Patio, Suite and Budweiser Tent offer your
+Hohokam Stadium's outdoor 3rd Base Patio, indoor Suite and other event areas offer your

-group an exciting location for viewing the game, or holding special gatherings,
+group an exciting location to hold special gatherings,

 weddings, birthday parties, receptions or anniversaries.